MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 Is there a script or application running on the host that could generate this behavior? <br></br>
 If the answer to either of these questions is yes, **Close** the suspicious activity (it is a benign true positive) and exclude that host from the suspicious activity.

 3. Download the details of the alert in an Excel spreadsheet to conveniently see the list of account attempts, divided into existing and non-existing accounts.
-If you look at the non existing accounts sheet in the spreadsheet and the accounts look familiar, they may be disabled accounts or employees who left the company.
+If you look at the non-existing accounts sheet in the spreadsheet and the accounts look familiar, they may be disabled accounts or employees who left the company.
 In this case, it is unlikely that the attempt is coming from a dictionary.
 Most likely, it's an application or script that is checking to see which accounts still exist in Active Directory, meaning that it's a benign true positive.

 3. If the names are largely unfamiliar, did any of the guess attempts match existing account names in Active Directory?
 If there are no matches, the attempt was futile, but you should pay attention to the alert to see if it gets updated over time.